Thyroid Cancer and Genetics: Understanding the Link

 Other symptoms of thyroid cancer include:

-- What are the symptoms of thyroid cancer spread?
+- What are the symptoms of thyroid cancer spreading?

 If you have thyroid cancer that has spread to other parts of your body, you may have symptoms such as: